yourbasic/api/README.md

 beautiful as a function, but it has memory.
 Many elegant and powerful abstractions consist of a single object with a set of attached methods.
 In fact, at the core this is what object orientation is all about.
-The rest is just bells and whistles.
+The rest is mostly bells and whistles.

 #### Inheritance